10th Annual Immunisation Forum 2026

 HPV OR Japanese Encephalitis

-Dr Sarah McGuinness and TBC
+Dr Sarah McGuinness and Angela Newbound

 Sarah McGuinness is an infectious diseases clinician and researcher based at Alfred Health and Monash University in Melbourne.
 Her research focuses on improving ways to prevent infectious diseases in at-risk populations.
 She has a special interest in travel and tropical medicine and leads the hospital-based travel clinic at the Alfred Hospital.